cifkao/moveformer/README.md

 # MoveFormer

+The repository contains the following:
+- `geo_transformers` – the main Python package
+- `data` – data preparation Jupyter notebooks
+- `sandbox` – other Jupyter notebooks (mainly with results)

 ## Installation

 First, install [GDAL](https://gdal.org/) according to the [instructions](https://gdal.org/download.html#binaries) appropriate for your system (e.g. `apt install gdal-bin libgdal-dev`, `conda install -c conda-forge gdal`, ...).
 Then proceed either with Pip or Poetry as follows.